PEXANE2/azure-docs.tr-tr/articles/active-directory/user-help/my-account-portal-organizations-page.md

 ---
-title: My Account Portal 'da kuruluşları yönetme-Azure AD
+title: Manage your organizations from the My Account portal - Azure AD
-description: Hesap portalımın kuruluşlar sayfasından kuruluşları görüntüleme ve bu kuruluşlarla ayrılma.
+description: How to view and leave organizations connected to your work or school account from the Organizations page of the My Account portal.
 services: active-directory
 author: eross-msft
 manager: daveba